webix-hub/docs/data/desktop/tabbar.md

 - **type** (string) - if set to "bottom", the tabbar gets other styling, more suitable for tabs placed under the multiview.
 It can be done by changing the order of layout rows;
 - **close** (boolean) - if *true*, the "close" functionality for each tab is provided.
 Each tab can be closed by clicking a dedicated icon on it.

-Compare top and bottom tabbars in a sample:
+Compare top and bottom tabbar in a sample:

 {{sample 13_form/01_controls/08_tabbar.html }}